AnnaNet/MatchingGameU/README.md

 befor all cards will opened.

 ## Contributing
-If you would like to play again or begining, press sign on right.
+If you would like to play again or begining, press sign on right or letter 'n'.